4paradigm/rfcs/README.md

 ## What the process is

-In short, to get a major feature added to Vue, one must first get the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Vue.
+In short, to get a major feature added to 4Paradigm Open Source Projects , one must first get the RFC merged into the RFC repo as a markdown file.
+At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into 4Paradigm Open Source Projects.

 * Fork the RFC repo http://github.com/4paradigm/rfcs